 Residents of McPherson know that weather can turn on a dime.
 A cold, wintry day gives way to sun and slush.
 A hot and windy afternoon becomes a muggy, rainy night.
 The weather whiplash can put stress on everything, from our hair and our allergies all the way to our homes.
 But when it comes to maintaining a healthy, high indoor air quality environment, there is one metric that reigns supreme: humidity.

 Overly high humidity levels can lead to more than warped wood and bubbling paint; worst of all, overly high humidity levels can create conditions for undesirable mold growth.
 Mold thrives on moisture.
-So, your first solution is to get expert mold dehumidification services in Mcpherson, KS, with Lamunyon Mold to ensure mold growth is prevented and stopped on time.
+So, your first solution is to get expert mold dehumidification in Mcpherson, KS, with Lamunyon Mold to ensure mold growth is prevented and stopped on time.

 “I Keep a Clean House, How Did I Get Mold?”

 Mold is found in both indoor and outdoor environments.
 It exists virtually everywhere, floating through the air, attaching to clothing, and flowing through windows or vents.
 Because of mold’s microscopic nature, spores are largely undetectable until they spread and embed.
 When mold comes into contact with excessive moisture, it begins to grow.
 If this growth is fed with organic materials, mold can sustain growth, and an infestation can spread without opposition.
 Even in the cleanest homes, mold can access moisture and material food if certain preventative measures aren’t taken.
 Although leaky roofs or pipes are obvious problem spots for moisture, high indoor humidity is a bit sneakier.
 It can transform a poorly ventilated attic or basement into a breeding ground for a mold outbreak.
 And regarding organic materials, we aren’t just talking about old bread or banana peels.
-In a clean house, mold can still find and feast on wood or paper products, cardboard, and ceiling tiles.
+In a clean house, mold can still be found and feast on wood or paper products, cardboard, and ceiling tiles.
 It can also grow on some paints or wallpapers and in insulation or on drywall, carpets, fabrics, upholstery, and even dust.
 High humidity accelerates the process and pushes mold from surviving to thriving.

 How To Control Indoor Humidity Levels?